 - Encouraging other parents to become involved

-For more information about what we are doing to improve student achievement or to request information about the qualifications of your child’s classroom teachers, please feel free to contact me at 978-957-1500.
+For more information about our school’s report card, or to request information about the qualifications of your child’s classroom teachers, please feel free to contact me or your child’s guidance counselor.